AT RIFT VALLEY ACADEMY

 One noon meal, we boys came roaring into the dining room making an awful noise.

-back into the dining room.
+into the dining room.
 Mr. Simmons fell out and roared with laughter.
-That
+That is why

-is why we loved certain staff members more than others.
-An adult who can laugh
+we loved certain staff members more than others.
+An adult who can laugh at himself,

 the afternoon, after classes were ended, the missionary in charge would put a